OpenHD/rtl88x2eu/README.md

 The results do tell the difference.
 However, I don't have a spectrum analyzer, so I don't know the absolute TX power value.

 Be careful when you try these cmds as the adaptor can be VERY HOT.
 Use a good heat sink and install the antennas properly.
+Make sure the antenna is connected before transmitting, or you can damage your adaptor's PA.
+The BL-M8812EU2 has nothing like "antenna lost protection".

 Example:
 ```